kingsleynwoke/expenses_tracker/README.md

-## Expense tracker
+## ReDI School of Digital Integration: *Expense tracker*

-The priamry aim of this program is to record user expenses.
+The aim of this program is to track expenses across sets of user-defined categories of expenses.
-The implementation was done using python 3.10.4.
-To successfuly run this code the following python modules need to be installed:

-- pandas
-- numpy
-- datetime
-- matplotlib
-- json
-- re (regex)
+The programe dependencies are listed in the requirements.txt.

-- openpyxl
+- **Note:**
+    - To visualize the data in nice looking kindly install SciencePlots
+    - Latex needs to be installed first before installing it
+    - The installation guide can be found in [installation page](https://pypi.org/project/SciencePlots/)

-The main_function.py is the calling or main function for the program.
+The main_function.py script is the calling or main function for the program.